-Hobson had no draft treaty to guide him, but the colonial secretary, Lord Normanby, had given him instructions that James Stephen of the Colonial Office had prepared:
+Though Hobson had no draft treaty to guide him, the colonial secretary, Lord Normanby, had given him instructions prepared by James Stephen of the Colonial Office:

 All dealings with the Aborigines for their Lands must be conducted on the same principles of sincerity, justice, and good faith as must govern your transactions with them for the recognition of Her Majesty's Sovereignty in the Islands.
 Nor is this all.
 They must not be permitted to enter into any Contracts in which they might be ignorant and unintentional authors of injuries to themselves.
 You will not, for example, purchase from them any Territory the retention of which by them would be essential, or highly conducive, to their own comfort, safety or subsistence.
 The acquisition of Land by the Crown for the future Settlement of British Subjects must be confined to such Districts as the Natives can alienate without distress or serious inconvenience to themselves.
 To secure the observance of this rule will be one of the first duties of their official protector.

-Hobson and Freeman prepared notes for a treaty of cession to be signed by these chiefs.
-Busby did not think the notes were suitable.
-On 3 February he provided a draft treaty with a long and cumbersome explanation of what it meant.
+When Hobson and Freeman prepared notes for a treaty of cession to be signed by these chiefs, Busby thought them unsuitable.
+On 3 February he provided a draft treaty with a cumbersome explanation of what it meant.
 He covered all the points that Britain wanted: the chiefs would give up 'sovereignty', Britain would take over all land purchasing, Maori would have the protection and all rights and privileges of British subjects and would be guaranteed possession of their lands, forests, fisheries and other properties so long as they wanted them.
-These points were expressed in three clauses or articles.
-Hobson retained these but added a different explanatory preamble.
+These points were expressed in three clauses or articles, which Hobson retained while adding a different explanatory preamble.

 Finding the Maori words